Master of Science in Energy Management

 The Master of Science in Energy Management (MSEMA) degree at the McCombs School of Business provides students with the ability to enhance their existing skills with required coursework in business, engineering, law, science and policy.
 The program is designed to allow students to contribute to the analysis of the ability of various energy sources – both fossil fuels and renewables – to meet future energy needs.

 The ten-month program is offered in a face-to-face format in Austin, Texas, and begins with a summer intensive program.
 The fall semester provides broad training in energy, and the spring allows a student to specialize with coursework that specializes in oil and gas and electricity.

 Facilities for Graduate Work

 The physical facilities, computing systems, and research centers that support graduate work in the McCombs School are described in the Business Administration section under Facilities for Graduate Work.

 The MSEMA degree addresses challenges in both electricity and oil and gas topics using tools from business, engineering, science, law, and policy.

 Graduate Studies Committee

-Admission to the program is extremely competitive.
+When the MS in Energy Management Program is active, admission to the program is extremely competitive.
 The admission decision is based on a holistic review process that includes the applicant’s academic record, test scores, essays, resume, and letters of recommendation.
 Students must enter the Master of Science in Energy Management Option III program in the summer semester.